-4. PUBLIC QUESTION TIME
+3. PUBLIC QUESTION TIME

-To reply to any questions received from members of the public, which may be received in writing in advance of the meeting or asked at the meeting.
+To reply to any questions received from members of the public which have been submitted in writing in advance of the meeting or asked at the meeting.
 Questions can be asked about issues for which the Council has a responsibility.
-If questions are received in advance of meetings it will increase the likelihood of an answer being provided at the meeting.
 (Public question times take place on a bimonthly basis at Local Area Committee meetings: in January, March, May, July, September and November each year.)

-As agreed by the County Council in February 2012, the management of local public question times is at the discretion of the Chair of the committee.
+As agreed by the County Council in February 2012, the management of local public question times is at the discretion of the chair of the committee.